L3P3/lui/README.md

 ### Components

 A component is a function which takes props and returns a list of its child components.
-Any html descriptor can be used as a component but you can also create your own components for abstraction.
 By recursion, you can build up a html tree in a very flexible way.
 I also recommend reading [React's explaination](https://reactjs.org/docs/components-and-props.html).

 Here is a very simple component.
 It takes two props (one of which is optional) and it contains just one node.